netdata/blog/blog/ksm.md

 ### KSM effectiveness

-This chart tells you how well KSM is doing at what it is suppoesed to.
-It does this by charting the percentage of the mergeable pages that are currently merged..
+This chart tells you how well KSM is doing at what it is supposed to.
+It does this by charting the percentage of the mergeable pages that are currently merged.

 ![image](https://user-images.githubusercontent.com/24860547/199331362-94a98239-b08e-45c0-9adf-777e51ed44e4.png)